gpmd/basebox/README.md

 ---

-Loosely based on and inspired by (Vagrant for Magento 2)[https://github.com/ryanstreet/magento2-vagrant] by Ryan Street.
+Based on and inspired by (Vagrant for Magento 2)[https://github.com/ryanstreet/magento2-vagrant] by Ryan Street.